 The following fields are required to create a new Docker Hub endpoint:

-• Secret - (Optional) A unique string which will be use to validate the authenticity of incoming webhook events.
+Secret - (Optional) A unique string that will be used to validate the authenticity of incoming webhook events.
 Use the Generate Secret button to automatically generate a cryptographically random secret, or leave this field blank if you do not wish to perform this validation (this is not recommended).

 Be sure to copy the entire url shown in the Manage Notification Webhook Endpoints list to use when configuring your Docker Hub webhook.